 Employees who leave the College are eligible for a temporary extension of health benefits at group rates as provided by COBRA.
-The College is responsible for paying a percentage of the previous employee's health, dental, and vision coverage, if applicable, under the COBRA requirements.
 The employee is responsible for the full cost of the extension of coverage, plus a two percent administrative fee.
 More information on COBRA benefits can be obtained from the Human Resources Department.